allegro/blog/_posts/2021-06-11-oauth-rate-limiting.md

 10. After the last pull, the counter states on both instances are consistent with the database state and reflect the global number of requests made by a client.

 ### Persisting the state
-To properly persist the state in a distributed environment with minimal impact on application performance we need to take into consideration some strategies.
+To properly persist the state in a distributed environment with minimal impact on application performance we needed to take into consideration some strategies.

 #### Resolving the conflicts
 As we’ve already mentioned we use optimistic locking to prevent from overwriting the state by instances.
 It’s quite a common problem in a distributed systems’ world.
 It works by using version numbers.
 The mongo document keeps the version which designates how many updates were made from the beginning of the document creation.
 After each update the version increases by one: